🚨 This documentation is out of date.

 They needed a distributed version control system.

 This page will cover interactions with our repository through GitHub, the platform on which we host our projects.
 This is the recommended process for those who aren't familiar with Git.
-If you are a more experienced contributor, feel free to adopt any other workflow you want, but remember to always take into account GitBook's integration with GitHub when modifying or adding new files, sections, pages and subpages.
+If you are a more experienced contributor, feel free to adopt any other workflow you want, but remember to always take into account when or , .

 Understanding GitBook's integration with GitHub